Clanrat/AdventOfCodeFramework/README.md

           //To run your solution, specify if you want your tests to run as well part1.Run(true);

+          //To get your result after the run var result part1.Result;

           /*
           The console will output:
           Starting Run